GOP steps up bid to persuade Hogan to run for Senate in Md.

 More recently, however, the GOP recruitment push has gotten more personal.

-With Hogan unpersuaded by McConnell's pitches, Chao encouraged a Senate bid during a private lunch with Hogan's wife in the Maryland governor's mansion.
-Chao brought her father to another private lunch with Mrs. Hogan, which the governor briefly attended.
+With Hogan unpersuaded by McConnell's pitches, Chao encouraged a Senate bid during a private lunch with Hogan's wife in the Maryland governor's mansion, which Hogan briefly attended.
+Chao was scheduled to bring her father to another private lunch with Mrs. Hogan, although it was canceled due to a COVID-19 concern.

 At the same time, a handful of Republican senators, including Collins, have reached out to Hogan directly to encourage him to run.
 And more than one suitor, including at least one fellow Republican governor, has made the case that the Senate could be a stepping stone to a future presidential bid, which Hogan has openly contemplated.